DefinitelyTyped/tsd/README.md

 TSD is a TypeScript definition file package manager.  let you easily download and install definition files to use in TypeScript projects.

+> To view online package search go to http://www.tsdpm.com/
+> To view how to use TSD with NuGet Console go to [Using TSD with Visual Studio Nuget Console](https://github.com/Diullei/tsd#using-tsd-with-visual-studio-nuget-console)

 ### How to install

 TSD is installed using [node](http://nodejs.org/) and [npm](https://npmjs.org/).
 To install TSD use: